BenPope95/scaffold-eth-substreams-challenge/README.md

 > The STOP_BLOCK will be how many blocks you run

-🚧 Your API key has a certain limit, so don't test on too large of a block range!
+🚧 Your API key has a certain limit, so don’t test on too large of a block range!

 - [ ] Run `make gui` and use TAB to navigate to the Output tab

-> You can view the output of each block by using "o" and "p" to scroll left and right accross blocks
+> You can view the output of each block by using “o” and “p” to scroll left and right across blocks

 - ✅ Check that block #12,287,507 looks like this:

 ```
 {
-  "transfers": [
+  “transfers”: [
     {
-      "address": "890c3b095fb0da2f610f4a3276db0a34591550a2",
+      “address”: “890c3b095fb0da2f610f4a3276db0a34591550a2”,
-      "name": "ROCKY GATEWAY Open Edition by A$AP Rocky",
+      “name”: “ROCKY GATEWAY Open Edition by A$AP Rocky”,
-      "symbol": "ROCKYGATEWAYOPENEDITIONBYAAPROCKY"
+      “symbol”: “ROCKYGATEWAYOPENEDITIONBYAAPROCKY”
     },
     {
-      "address": "50b8740d6a5cd985e2b8119ca28b481afa8351d9",
+      “address”: “50b8740d6a5cd985e2b8119ca28b481afa8351d9”,
-      "name": "RTFKT",
+      “name”: “RTFKT”,
-      "symbol": "RTFKT"
+      “symbol”: “RTFKT”
     },
     {
-      "address": "a7d8d9ef8d8ce8992df33d8b8cf4aebabd5bd270",
+      “address”: “a7d8d9ef8d8ce8992df33d8b8cf4aebabd5bd270”,
-      "name": "Art Blocks",
+      “name”: “Art Blocks”,
-      "symbol": "BLOCKS"
+      “symbol”: “BLOCKS”
     }
   ]
 }
 ```

-If it does, you've completed the map_module correctly, congratulations! 🎊
+If it does, you’ve completed the map_module correctly, congratulations! 🎊

-🕐 Now its time to aggregate the `Transfers` with a store_module!
+🕐 Now it’s time to aggregate the `Transfers` with a store_module!

 ---

 # Checkpoint 2: 🏪 store_transfer_volume 🔊

-The next module you'll be builidng is a store_module.
+The next module you’ll be building is a store_module.
 [store_modules](https://substreams.streamingfast.io/documentation/develop/manifest-modules#store-modules) are used to aggregate and store values through the use of key value pairs.

 ## 🍠 2.1 Updating the yaml (again)